 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cecil has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cecil a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cecil is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Cecil does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Cecil who are college-educated is close to the national average for all communities of 21.84%: 18.13% of the adults in Cecil have a bachelor's degree or advanced degree.
+In terms of college education, Cecil is nearly on par with the US average for all cities of 21.84%: 19.49% of adults 25 and older in Cecil have a bachelor's degree or advanced degree.

-The per capita income in Cecil in 2022 was $46,346, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $185,384 for a family of four.
+The per capita income in Cecil in 2022 was $45,003, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $180,012 for a family of four.

+Cecil is a somewhat ethnically-diverse village.
 The people who call Cecil home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cecil residents report their race to be White.
-Important ancestries of people in Cecil include German, Polish, Irish, French, and Norwegian.
+The greatest number of Cecil residents report their race to be White, followed by Native American.
+Cecil also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.29% of the village’s residents.
+Important ancestries of people in Cecil include German, Polish, French, Irish, and Norwegian.

 The most common language spoken in Cecil is English.
 Other important languages spoken here include Polish and Italian.

-Did you know that the neighborhood has more German and Belgian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Belgian and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 50.0% of this neighborhood's residents have German ancestry and 1.2% have Belgian ancestry.
+In fact, 2.0% of this neighborhood's residents have Belgian ancestry and 46.7% have German ancestry.

 is also pretty special linguistically.
 Significantly, 12.3% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.